-I am currently Machine Learning Researcher at Epson.
-During my role as R&D Software Engineer at Dematic, I contributed to the research and development of the Dematic flagship product for supply chain solution "Dematic Multi-Shuttle (DMS)".
-I've also developed automation and monitoring at all steps of software construction, from integration, testing to releasing in an Agile system.
+This is my personal website reflecting only my personal projects and endeavours.
+I am currently a Machine Learning Researcher at Epson.
+My areas of research are Robotic Grasping and Deep Reinforcement Learning.
+I conduct research for developing algorithms for this cool robot.
+I used to work as a R&D Software Engineer at Dematic, I contributed to the research and development of the Dematic flagship product for supply chain solution “Dematic Multi-Shuttle (DMS)”.
+I’ve also developed automation and monitoring at all steps of software construction, from integration, testing to releasing in an Agile system.
 During my PhD, I’ve been leading a challenging project of designing and developing a robot for autonomous harvesting of an agricultural good under stringent design requirements.
 I have excellent theoretical background in Robotics, Machine Learning, and Software development with extensive hands-on experience in electronic design, and mechanical design which allow me to successfully implement projects from scratch.

-As a programmer, personally, I'm passionate about developing Free Software.
-“Free software” means software that respects users' freedom and community.
+As a programmer, personally, I’m passionate about developing Free Software.
+“Free software” means software that respects users’ freedom and community.
 I believe users should have the freedom to run, copy, distribute, study, change and improve the software.
-I think when users don't control the program, the program controls the users.
+I think when users don’t control the program, the program controls the users.
 The developer manages the program, and through it controls the users.
 A nonfree or “proprietary” program is, therefore, an instrument of unjust power.
-During high school, I published an article on open source and free software philosophy in Khabar newspaper Shiraz, Iran which you can find here (in Persian).
+During high school, I published an article on open source and free software philosophy in an Iranian newspaper (Khabar newspaper) which you can find here (in Persian).

 I enjoy cycling too.
 Once, Farshad and I decided to do something special; we arranged 100 miles road bike ride to the Tomb of Cyrus the Great, Pasargad, Iran.
 We started cycling on 8/12/2010 Tuesday at 4:00 AM, and it took almost 10 hours.
 It was tough, but it was worth it!